theodi/data-sharing-abm-model/model_document/model_document.md

 ### Firms

-* Products and their quality: firms produce maximal one product in each category.
+* Products and their quality: firms produce maximally one product in each category.
 Each product has a certain quality which evolves throughout the simulation.
 See below for details on how firms break into categories they don't have a product in yet, and how quality is assigned.
 * Capital: the starting capital can be one of two user-supplied values, depending on whether the firm is big or small.
 Firms created during the simulation get the small starting capital.
 Capital is gained when consumers use the firm's products, and spend on innovation.
 * Privacy score: a number between 0 and 1, with 0 being bad and 1 being good.
 This is drawn from a capped normal distribution for which the user can provide mean and variance.
-* Big/small firms: at the initialisation of the model, the user can specify how many of the initial firms are big firms.
-Big firms start off with a higher capital.
+* Big and small firms: at the initialisation of the model, the user can specify how many of the initial firms are big firms.
+Big firms start off with higher capital.
 Additionally, the quality of their product is initialised at 2, rather than 1.
-We also make sure that the categories in which the big firms are active are high need-categories to avoid the infelicity of being a big firm by having a product little consumers need/use.
+We also make sure that the categories in which the big firms are active are higher-need categories to avoid the infelicity of being a big firm by having a product little consumers need/use.
 * Firm investment profile: the distribution of how often firms will try to innovate by
   - increasing the quality of an existing product
   - trying to launch a product in an existing category
-  - trying to launch a product in a non-existing category.
+  - trying to launch a product in a non-existing category

 In the current implementation, all firms have the same firm investment profile, however, in a future version of the model this could be varied.
 See below for more details on innovation.